astutespruce/sarp-connectivity/api/templates/barriers_readme.txt

 Landcover: average amount of the river floodplain in the upstream network that is in natural landcover types. -1 = not available.
 Sinuosity: length-weighted sinuosity of the upstream river network.
 Sinuosity is the ratio between the straight-line distance between the endpoints for each stream reach and the total stream reach length. -1 = not available.
 SizeClasses: number of unique upstream size classes that could be gained by removal of this dam. -1 = not available.
-UpstreamMiles: number of miles in the upstream river network from this dam. -1 = not available.
+TotalUpstreamMiles: number of miles in the upstream river network from this dam, including miles in waterbodies. -1 = not available.
-DownstreamMiles: number of miles in the complete downstream river network from this dam.
+TotalDownstreamMiles: number of miles in the complete downstream river network from this dam, including miles in waterbodies.
 Note: this measures the length of the complete downstream network including all tributaries, and is not limited to the shortest downstream path. -1 = not available.
+FreeUpstreamMiles: number of free-flowing miles in the upstream river network (TotalUpstreamMiles minus miles in waterbodies).
+Uses for ranking, since there may be major reservoirs downstream of a given barrier that should not be considered as part of connected network. -1 = not available.
+FreeDownstreamMiles: number of free-flowing miles in the downstream river network (TotalDownstreamMiles minus miles in waterbodies). -1 = not available.
 GainMiles: absolute number of miles that could be gained by removal of this dam.
-Calculated as the minimum of the upstream and downstream network lengths. -1 = not available.
+Calculated as the minimum of the TotalUpstreamMiles and FreeDownstreamMiles. -1 = not available.
-TotalNetworkMiles: upstream plus downstream network miles. -1 = not available.
+TotalNetworkMiles: sum of TotalUpstreamMiles and FreeDownstreamMiles. -1 = not available.

 SE_NC_tier: network connectivity tier for all on-network barriers within hydrologic basins that fall completely or partly within the Southeastern US states.
 Tier 1 represents the barriers within the top 5% of scores for network connectivity and tier 20 represents the lowest 5%.  -1 = not prioritized.
 SE_WC_tier: watershed condition tier for all on-network barriers within hydrologic basins that fall completely or partly within the Southeastern US states.
 Tier 1 represents the barriers within the top 5% of scores for watershed condition and tier 20 represents the lowest 5%.  -1 = not prioritized.